-Climb Lugnaquilla Glenmalure, Fraughan Rock Glen and Art’s Lough - day hike (Hard) We climb Lugnaquilla via Fraughan Rock Glen, which offers a more gradual and scenic route to the summit,
+Climb Lugnaquilla mountain Glenmalure, Fraughan Rock Glen and Art’s Lough - day hike (Hard) We climb Lugnaquilla mountain via Fraughan Rock Glen, which offers a more gradual and scenic route

-The Spinc, Glendalough - Derrybawn Ridge The Spinc and Monastic Settlement - day hike (Moderate) Starting at the Glendalough visitor centre, this hike climbs onto the Derrybawn ridge for magnificent views of
+The Spinc, Glendalough, Derrybawn Ridge - guided day hike The Spinc and Monastic Settlement - day hike (Moderate) Starting at the Glendalough visitor centre, this hike climbs onto the Derrybawn

-Scarr Mountain Lough Dan and Kanturk – day hike (Moderate) Following part of the Wicklow Way along a narrow lane, the route soon begins the ascent of the handsomely shaped
+Scarr Mountain - guided day hike (moderate) Following part of the Wicklow Way along a narrow lane, the route soon begins the ascent of the handsomely shaped Scarr mountain.
+After

 The Brockaghs Brockagh Mountain, St. Kevin’s Way and Glendalough - day walk (moderate) This moderately graded Brockaghs guided hike follows the Wicklow Way through lovely woodland before ascending the grassy

 Derrybawn Ridge, Mullacor, Lugduff and Corrig The wilder side of Glendalough - day walk (Hard) Derrybawn ridge to Corrig.
 Beginning in Glendalough (valley of the two lakes), we head up onto